 Summer – The winegrower is anxious about the weather …

 The winemaker is watching the sky and the vineyards.
-Is the weather too dry or to cold and humid?
-The weather has also an important and direct impact on the vineyards and the riping grapes.
+Is the weather too dry or too cold and humid?
+The weather has also an important and direct impact on the vineyards and the ripening grapes.
 While the tourists are happy when the weather is warm and sunny, Summer can be a stressful season for the winegrower.